kimsh02/awns-rpi5/README.md

 ## Usage

-- You can now invoke the program with the command `awns-rpi5`.
+- You should now be able to invoke the program with the command `awns-rpi5`.